 This light comes in at 140 lumens per wattage.
 Basically, this means that you’re looking at a light that produces the highest brightness for the same wattage.
 Rest assured, that when you’re looking for replacements for this type of light, it can be readily available.
 You won’t be needing to wait for months on end for replacements.
 Pros for this light is that it is ETL listed, you have dimmability, an IP rating of 65, it has 140 lumens per wattage and is easily used with slip mounts or arm mounts.
 Only con would be the screws are a bit short.

 Hykolity 150 Watt LED Parking Lot Light

 This is definitely one of the most identifiable brands.
 This type of light has accessories available for round and square poles.
 The dimmability of this light also is impressive as it’s standard range is 10 to 100%.
 You’re also looking at a lifespan of 50,000 hours or just about a lifespan of 23 years.
 That’s with 6 hours of use per day.
 Pros of this light is that it is listed with UL and DLC Premium, it has an IP rating of 65, a 10 to 100% dimming capability and is adjustable.
 Con would be that the wiring is quite short and might not be enough.

-Most of the lights we’ve discussed so far has the dusk to dawn feature.
-Now, if you are not in need of this feature, these parking lot lights is just for you.
-This 20,060 lumen capable light can easily replace your 500 watt HID light.
+Most of the lights we’ve discussed so far have the dusk to dawn feature.
+Now, if you are not in need of this feature, these parking lot lights are just for you.
+This 20,060 lumen-capable light can easily replace your 500 watts HID light.
 It also comes with an adjustable slip mount.
-Pros of this light is that it is listed with the UL and DLC Premium, has an IP rating of 65 and is adjustable.
-Con would be that it has no photocell.
+Pros of this light are that it is listed with the UL and DLC Premium, has an IP rating of 65, and is adjustable.
+The con would be that it has no photocell.